We know you have questions

 International students

 Yes.
-International students can receive need-based financial assistance.
-Students with permanent resident status in the United States should apply for financial assistance as U.S. citizens.
+International students can receive need-based financial aid.
+Students with permanent resident status in the United States should apply for financial aid as U.S. citizens.
 International students are considered for the merit-based academic division scholarships and welcome to apply for our Signature Scholar Programs (except for the John B. Ervin Scholars Program).

 These figures may not include the costs for the English Language Program (required for students who do not meet English proficiency standards).
 Students in art and architecture should plan to spend an additional $600 for books and supplies.
 Some programs may require the purchase of specific computer equipment.